 While this dish is not really vegan because of the eggs, there are many egg substitutes out there that you can use.
 One of them is chickpea flour with cold water.

 Afterward, the sky’s the limit in the ingredients you will put on your Spanish omelet.
+You’ll be using cheap pantry staple ingredients to prepare it.
 Some of the classic ones include potatoes (of course,) bell peppers, and onions.

 6. Spanish Gazpacho